edbrito/100-days-of-code/log.md

 https://a2ac41fc19fe4345a8fcde01e684dc64.production.codepen.codes/

 **Thoughts:** I was spending too much time not doing real code.
 I think the next project will be better for coding.

+### Day 8: 2018/05/02

+**Today's Progress**: Moving on to the second "Basic Frontend Project", my portfolio page.

+**Thoughts:** I don't have to think a lot about what to write in this webpage but I need to focus a little on the presentation.
+Not really a designer but a coder at heart so this is sometimes a little challenging.